Career Guide to JMU Majors:

 Common majors or minors that complement this major

 All Health Services Administration students complete a minor in General Business.
-Students may also consider major or minor combinations in Management, Accounting, Marketing, Communication Studies, Conflict Analysis and Intervention, Chronic Illness, Gerontology, Health Communication, Psychology, and Sociology.
+Students may also consider major or minor combinations in Accounting, Communication Studies, Chronic Illness, Conflict Analysis and Intervention , Gerontology, Health Communication, Management, Marketing, Modern Foreign Language, Public Policy and Administration, Psychology, Sociology and Urban and Regional Studies.

 Students who are self-directed, industrious and possess strong analytical, conceptual and leadership skills are more successful in this field.
-Working well with others, good communication skills and ability to identify and solve problems are also important.
-Also, having a great interest in the field of health is essential.
+Working well with others, possessing good communication skills and having the ability to identify and solve problems are also important.
+Also, having a great interest in serving others and being in the helping profession is essential.

 Many graduates choose typical career paths associated with this major.
 However, some graduates choose unrelated careers that utilize skills and experiences developed during their years in college.
 Keep in mind, that some fields will require graduate study or further training.
 The listing below offers examples of possible career paths and is not meant to be comprehensive.